nora-codes/CS50-PSET10/README.md

 they will be routed back to the 'getting started' page, which will call this 'user session' function and a new session will be initiated

-## Project Details: Getting Started

 ### getting_started.html

 Displays a page for the user to enter the firest encryption method of their key.

-The encryption will first be tested on the base word 'example', which creates a password that would be used on www.example.com
+An explanation is shown that the encryption will first be tested on the base word 'example', which creates a password that would be used on 'www.example.com'

 A collapsable 'top tip' is included to give the user ideas on what types of encryption would be useful on a real site

-The the user input form is displayed using encryption.html.
+The the user input form is displayed using **encryption.html**.
 This is where the user specifies an encryption method to include in their universal encryption key.

-When the user clicks the 'test password' button, they are navigated to the results page.
+When the user clicks the 'test password' button, **user_inputs.py** is called and they are navigated to the **results.html** page.

 ### encryption.html